 If you’ve received a diagnosis of ankylosing spondylitis (AS), you may be wondering what that means.
-AS is a type of arthritis that usually affects the spine, causing inflammation between the vertebrae and joints in the pelvis.
-It’s a chronic disease that can’t be cured, but it can be managed with medication and, in rare instances, surgery.
+AS is a type of arthritis that usually affects the spine, causing inflammation of the sacroiliac (SI) joints in the pelvis.
+These joints connect the sacrum bone in the lower part of the spine to your pelvis.

 Although AS affects people in different ways, certain symptoms are usually associated with it.
 These include:

 - pain or stiffness in your lower back and buttocks

 - gradual onset of symptoms, sometimes starting on one side